LOS ANGELES -- Bronze is permanent, beef is temporary.

 As dominant as Shaq's run in Lakerland was -- with three championships, three NBA Finals Most Valuable Player awards and the lone regular-season MVP of his career -- this honor seemed far from inevitable after the Great Laker Breakup of 2004.
 The Shaq-and-Kobe feud had reach irreconcilable status, with Phil Jackson offering behind-the-scenes details in his book, leading the Lakers to trade Shaq to the Miami Heat and dispatch Jackson.
 O'Neal spent the next couple of years in Miami mocking the Lakers and owner Jerry Buss at every opportunity as they floundered while he won another championship.

-But the reconstruction began the day he retired, in June of 2011, with Buss offering a congratulatory phone call that caught Shaq off guard.
+But the reconstruction began the day he retired, in June 2011, with Buss offering a congratulatory phone call that caught Shaq off guard.
 He emerged from a room in his house in disbelief, his agent recalled Friday.
 Shaq was at his home in Florida.
 But he was on his way back into the heart of Lakerland.

 Shaq was more comfortable in his giant skin than any other NBA big man, but the flip side of that was he wanted to be liked.
 He would joke, but he wasn't happy unless he got the immediate feedback of hearing people laugh at his jokes.
 He'd keep mental notes at who was standing around his locker and who would leave to head over to Kobe's.
 And he wanted his jersey retired in L.A.
-It was something he talked about since his arrival and something he found himself still wondering about the possibility during a conversation in the Staples Center visitor's locker room while he was playing for the Phoenix Suns
+It was something he talked about since his arrival in L.A. and something he found himself still wondering about during a conversation in the Staples Center visitor's locker room while he was playing for the Phoenix Suns.